lueck1803/interia-PT/inertia PT/General/Therapie.md

 # Kommunikation
+- use <span style="color:red;font-size:100%;">elicitation</span>: make statements instead of questions ⟹if the person needs to correct you, it gives you more information than by a question and more willingly/without any pressure
+-
 - <span style="color:red">3s Pause</span> before Response to regain your <span style="color:green">emotional control</span>
 - don't over explain.
 Be sure that your message is clear
 ## Friedemann schulz von Thun